SoftUni-Internal/interactive-content/EN/06-Applications-Routing/02-Navigation-for-SPA.md

 We set the current URL in a variable called "**currentPath**".

-After, we set the **window.location.href** to the same URL but with a changed hash.
+After that, we set the **window.location.href** to the same URL, but with a changed hash.

 [/slide]